 During the progress of the Works, the Contractor shall not remove, damage, alter or destroy in any way any permanent beacons or survey beacons.
-Should the Contractor consider that any survey beacon will be interfered with by the Works, he will notify the Project Manager, who, if he considers necessary, will make arrangements for the removal and replacement of the beacon.
-If the Contractor removes or disturbs a beacon without the prior permission of the Project Manager he shall be liable for the full cost of its replacement together with the full cost of reestablishing the data relevant to it.
+Should the Contractor consider that the Works will interfere with any survey beacon, he will notify the Project Manager, who, if he considers necessary, will make arrangements for the removal and replacement of the beacon.
+If the Contractor removes or disturbs a beacon without the prior permission of the Project Manager, he shall be liable for the full cost of its replacement together with the full cost of reestablishing the data relevant to it.